jordianrenaldi/taskMaster/README.md

 - Node.js version 16.17.1
 - npm version 9.4.1

-You can try downgrading the versions to match above if npm start produces error reagrding versions
+You can try downgrading the versions to match above if npm start produces error regarding versions

 ## Installation